What is a layered process audit?

 Thanks to easy image capturing within the Lumiform app, you can gather visual evidence of any noncompliance you observe.
 And you can immediately assign actions to correct this noncompliance.

 Paper-based audits are filed upon completion and have to be manually retrieved for review, which wastes time.
 Lumiform’s layered process audit software automatically generates reports and shares them with other team members and business stakeholders via mobile devices or the desktop.

 Quality managers can fill out LPAs via mobile devices and then instantly generate comprehensive reports that are automatically organized, stored in the cloud, and accessible anytime, anywhere.

 - No continuous process improvement

-Paper-based audits must be manually organised, reviewed and recorded to collect enough data for analysis.
-With Lumiform’s analysis feature, quality staff can quickly review frequently failed checks to determine which issues need to be addressed as a priority.
-They can also view trends to determine which areas are performing well and which need improvement.
-The evaluation also allows them to see how checks are progressing over time.
+Paper-based audits must be manually organized, reviewed, and recorded to collect enough data for analysis.
+With Lumiform’s analysis feature, staff can quickly review their data to determine which issues are priorities.
+They can also see which areas are performing well.
+Regular reporting also shows them how performance is changing over time.